PyGithub/PyGithub/doc/examples/organization.rst

            NamedUser(login="sfdye")

-Get all members of an organization with role filter
+Get members of an organization by certain role

 .. code-block:: python